slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"People aren’t either wicked or noble.
 They’re like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
 -- Lemony Snicket*

+> *"If there is one thing you can count on, it’s human greed.
+And I’m not pretending I’m above it myself."
+-- Unknown*

+> *"The three brick masons.
+When the first man was asked what he was building, he answered gruffly, without even raising his eyes from his work, «I’m laying bricks».
+The second man replied, «I’m building a wall».
+But the third man said enthusiastically and with obvious pride, «I’m building a cathedral»."
+-- Unknown*